anubhavanand1516/blackcoffer_training/Kibana Dashboard, with Elasticsearch Queries on a Sample Dataset, use ELK Stack/README.md

-# Elasticsearch Beginner Commands
+# Elasticsearch Commands

-This document contains essential Elasticsearch commands for beginners.
  These commands can be executed using **Kibana's Dev Tools**

 ---

 ## **1. Setup & Basic Commands**